gerlichlab/scshic_pipeline/README.md

 - scshic container can be found on [dockerhub](https://hub.docker.com/r/gerlichlab/scshic_docker) and [git](https://github.com/gerlichlab/scshic_docker)

 ### Related Projects
-- [Upstream analysis](https://github.com/gerlichlab/scshic_analysis) with the Jupyter notebooks that creates all Figures of the scsHi-C paper.
+- [Upstream analysis](https://github.com/gerlichlab/scshic_analysis) with the Jupyter notebooks that create all Figures of the scsHi-C paper.
-- Use Michael's upstream [HiCTools](https://github.com/gerlichlab/ngs), they facilitate analysis of HiC data based on the cooler and cooltools interfaces.
+- Use Michael's upstream [HiCTools](https://github.com/gerlichlab/ngs); they facilitate analysis of HiC data based on the cooler and cooltools interfaces.
 - A python [wrapper](https://github.com/cchlanger/cooler_ontad) for [OnTAD](https://github.com/anlin00007/OnTAD) to use with resulting mcoolers.
 - Downstream analysis with [cooltools](https://github.com/mirnylab/cooltools)!
 - Visualize your cooler data with [HiGlass](http://higlass.io)!
-- A modular Hi-C mapping pipeline called [Distiller](https://github.com/mirnylab/distiller-nf)